neophob/wpc-emu/README.md

 ## Build Release
 To build a new release:
-- Build release branch
+- Build release branch (git flow)
-- Bump `package.json` version files
+- Bump `package.json` version in the root directory and the `./client` directory
-- Run `npm run build:production` in the root directory
+- Run `npm run release` in the root directory
-- output is available in the `./dist` directory, final assets for github upload in the `./docs` directory
+- output is available in the `./dist` directory, final assets for github is in the `./docs` directory
 - Make sure unit tests and integration tests still pass
-- Run tracer dumps to compare against older implementations
+- Optional: Run tracer dumps to compare against older implementations
 - merge release branch

 # Hardware - WPS Dot Matrix Machine